Divius/Divius.github.io/posts/ironic-denver-2019.rst

 In a cross-project discussion with the Nova team we went through a few topics:

-* We discussed whether Nova should use new Ironic API to build configdrives.
+* We discussed whether Nova should use new Ironic API to build config drives.
-  Since Ironic is not the only driver building configdrives, we agreed that it probably doesn't make much sense to change that.
+  Since Ironic is not the only driver building config drives, we agreed that it probably doesn't make much sense to change that.

 * We did not come to a conclusion on deprecating capabilities.
 We agreed that